BioinfoNet/hack-paper/document/manuscript.md

 Here our discussion will indicate that there are publishers offering waivers and subsidies for developing countries (low income and lower middle income countries).
 Waiver is either Full or 50% of the APCs.
 Sometimes, waivers are offered on a case-by-case basis.
 The resource created will create awareness on where to publish at low cost in an open access way.

+### Draft text for the section
+Access to literature is of paramount importance in the process of scientific inquiry.
+The free flow of ideas and information are crucial to addressing economic, environmental and social issues facing developing countries especially in Africa.
+However, contrary to concerted research efforts to foster development, an assessment of Africa's research output between 1999 - 2008 indicated that Africa lagged behind in it's research output when compared to the rest of the world \cite{adams2010;raju2012}.
+Poor accessibility of scientific publications has been suggested as one of the reasons for the low research output from Africa \cite{tise2011;raju2012}.

 # Figures {-}

 You can add the figures as follows: